gristlabs/grist-help/help/widget-calendar.md

 # Page widget: Calendar

-The **Calendar** widget allows viewing data in a calendar view.
+The calendar widget allows viewing data in a calendar view.
 In Grist, event data is stored in a data table.
-Then, the **Calendar** widget can be configured to display that data.
+Then, the calendar widget can be configured to display that data.

 *![widget-calendar-intro](images/widget-calendar/widget-calendar-intro.png)*